jwanza/Deep_FPTM/python/fptm_ste/ANALYSIS_AND_IMPROVEMENT.md

 - **Multi-Head STCM:** Implementing a Transformer-style multi-head mechanism where different STCM "heads" look at subspaces of features.
 - **Int8/Bit Packing:** For inference, the ternary weights can be packed into 2-bit representations, potentially offering 16x memory reduction over Float32.

+### 5. Recent Engineering Improvements
+- **Optimized STCM default:** The capacity/product operators now use the linear mismatch projection path by default, matching the throughput of `OptimizedSTCM` without requiring a different class.
+Custom fuzzy operators automatically fall back to the legacy logic.
+- **Clause memory for transformers:** `TMFeedForward` accepts shared `ClauseMemoryBank` instances, and `UnifiedTMTransformer` exposes `clause_memory_slots` to configure per-stage memories.
+Diagnostics now report memory peak/mean attention so you can verify whether slots are being used.
+- **Tau/LF scheduler:** `trainers.TauLiteralScheduler` provides a single entry
+  point for annealing STE hardness together with literal budgets, making staged curricula reproducible across MNIST/CIFAR baselines.